canonical/certification-docs/Self-Test_Guide-14.04.rst

 assumes the presence of a properly-configured MAAS server.
 The MAAS Advanced NUC Installation and Configuration (MANIAC) document describes how to set up a MAAS server for certification testing purposes.
-This document describes use of MAAS 1.8.
-Using MAAS 1.7 is also acceptable, but some user interface details differ.
+This document describes use of MAAS 1.9.
+Using MAAS 1.7 or 1.8 is also acceptable, but some user interface details differ, particularly for MAAS 1.7.

 Once the SUT and MAAS server are both connected to the network, you can install Ubuntu on the SUT as follows: